“I have worked for Mind and been a Samaritan and I only wish I had had this training first.”

 After suicide, there are no second chances.
 We can’t go back and try a different, or better way, of supporting someone to see if that works instead.
 We may have just the one chance to get it right, and none of us wants to get it wrong.

-“No one is killing themselves on my watch!” we may vow.
+‘No one is killing themselves on my watch!’ we may vow.
 And yet a million people worldwide kill themselves each year.
 If a million people every year died as a result of terrorism, imagine the outcry, the public attention, the funding, and the need for a solution.

 Research reveals a fair bit about the risk factors for suicide.
-But does that information enable us to predict with any accuracy whether our client, or friend, or family member will attempt to kill themselves?
+But does that information enable us to predict with any accuracy whether our client, or our friend, or our family member will attempt to kill themselves?

 - How can you tell if someone is imminently suicidal – is it even possible? – and what should you then do about it?

 - How can we help someone who is suicidal without getting stuck in a battle between life and death?

 - Is someone suicidal ‘mentally ill’, and do they have ‘mental capacity’?